-- The PPCIC is presented as the first Postgraduate Program stricto sensu of Brazil with the focus on data science.
-This opens a prominent space of CEFET / RJ in the Brazilian scenario in this domain and, at the same time, brings opportunities to establish several partnerships that potentialize the research and increase the social insertion of Program.
+- PPCIC presents itself as the first stricto sensu graduate program in Brazil with an emphasis on Data Science.
+This opens up a prominent space for CEFET / RJ in the Brazilian scenario in this field and, at the same time, brings opportunities to establish several partnerships that enhance research and increase the impact and knowledge transfer of the Program.

-- Partnerships with researchers from other well-recognized national and international institutions increase synergy and enable more robust and promising research.
+- Partnerships with researchers from other well-known national and international institutions increase synergy and enable more solid and promising research.

-- Verticalization of teaching: Technical High-school, undergraduate and master courses, is a point to be highlighted, since it awakens the interest in the research activities of the program by students of other levels who, when entering the PPCIC, have already had the opportunity to engage with Studies and projects related to the two research lines.
+- Verticalization of teaching: secondary/technical, undergraduate and master’s degrees, is a point to highlight, since it arouses interest in the Program’s research activities by students of other levels who, when entering PPCIC, already had the opportunity to get involved with studies and projects related to the two lines of research.

-- The institutional policy of support both administrative and financial contribution to research and postgraduate activities.
-One example was the implementation of the rules of accreditation and teacher accompaniment-approved by the Research and Postgraduate Council (COPEP) and approved by the Research and Extension Teaching Council (CEPE) – for all graduate programs of Institution.
-This support has been fundamental and has been reflected in the improvement of the intellectual production of the program.
-Another example is the annual financial contribution of approximately 2 million to the development of research activities
+- Institutional policy for both administrative support and financial support for research and graduate activities.
+An example was the implementation of the Accreditation and Teaching Assistant rules – approved by the Research and Graduate Council (COPEP) and approved by the Research and Extension Teaching Council (CEPE) – for all the institution’s graduate programs.
+This support has been fundamental and has been reflected in the improvement of the Program’s intellectual production.
+Another example is the financial contribution of approximately two million annually for the development of research activities.

-- The researches developed in the Program are directly aligned with one of the topics considered strategic and priority in the Institutional Plan of Internationalization and in the Internationalization Project of CEFET / RJ.
-Thus, there will be an increase in institutional support for actions involving the internationalization of PPCIC.
+- The research carried out in the Program is directly aligned with the themes considered strategic and priority in the Institutional Internationalization Plan and the CEFET / RJ Internationalization Project.
+Therefore, there will be an expansion of institutional support for actions involving the internationalization of the PPCIC.

-- Program accreditation rules sound and adherent to the needs of the area of computer science.
+- Program accreditation rules solid and adherent to the needs of the Computer Science area.

-- The program starts with good intellectual production and distribution of production.
+- The Program starts with good intellectual production and production distribution.

-- Significant strengthening of fundraising in funding agencies such as CNPq (Universal, PQ Scholarships) and FAPERJ (the Support for emerging Programs, APQ-1, APQ-4, and others).
+- Significant strengthening of fundraising in funding agencies such as CNPq (Universal Call, PQ Scholarships and Young Scientist) and FAPERJ (Call for Support to Engineering, Call for Support for Emerging Groups, APQ-1, APQ-4 and others).

-- Efforts are being made to increase, more and more, the quantitative publications in vehicles considered to be better qualified by the area and increase the H factor of the program professors.
+- Although the Program has several publications in the upper strata, efforts are being made to increase, more and more, the number of publications in vehicles considered to be better qualified by the area and to increase the H index of the Program’s professors.

-- The PPCIC has 25% of the professors with a PQ scholarship.
-However, it is intended to expand this percentage further.
+- PPCIC already has teachers with a PQ scholarship, but it is intended to expand this number further.

-- As this is a recent programme, despite the many initiatives previously described, it is understood that it would be important to expand further the actions that increase the visibility of the program, so that PPCIC can be better known and recognized by society and the community in the area of computer science.
-Actions such as becoming the headquarters of Poscomp and organization of national and international events have been held.
+- As this is a recent program, despite the various initiatives already described above, it is understood that it would be important to further expand the actions that would increase the visibility of the Program, so that the PPCIC can be better known and recognized by society and the community in the area of Computer Science.
+Actions such as becoming Poscomp’s headquarters and organizing national and international events have been carried out.

-- Despite several projects with resources from funding agencies, the PPCIC considers it important to increase the number of resources coming from funding agencies, especially considering that there are bureaucratic difficulties for acquiring material and services.
-In this sense, there is a movement on the part of the professors of the PPCIC to submit projects and participate in notices of funding agencies such as CNPQ and FAPERJ.
+- Despite the various projects with resources from funding agencies, the PPCIC considers that it is important to increase the amount of funds from funding agencies, especially considering that there are bureaucratic difficulties in the acquisition of material and services, as well as the establishment of partnerships that involve the transfer of resources.
+In this sense, there is a movement on the part of the PPCIC professors to submit projects and participate in public notices from development agencies such as CNPq and FAPERJ.

-It is worth a comment on the current economic situation, which signals a scarcity of resources from federal and state sources of funding.
-In this context, the program needs to increase the effort to try to raise the level of production without the same resources, mainly financial, from previous years.
+It is worth commenting on the current economic situation, which signals a situation of scarcity of resources from federal and state funding sources.
+In this context, the Program has the need to increase the effort to try to raise the level of production without the same resources, mainly financial, of the previous years.